Mayabazar 2016: Production

 Mayabazar 2016 is the second venture of PRK Productions.
 Shooting began on 24 January 2018 in Sri Kanteerava Studio.

-The film is the joint production of Ashwini Puneeth Rajkumar and M Govindu who earlier made Doddmane Hudga starring Puneeth Rajakumar.
-Govindu liked the subject of debutant director Radhakrishna' story.
-Govindu went to seek the opinion of Puneeth Rajkumar.
-Puneeth Rajkumar expressed intention of jointly producing the film under his banner of PRK Productions.
-Costume designed by Upendra Shivu and Yogi G. Raj (Puneeth Rajkumar).
-Suresh Baganur has art director.
+The film is the joint production of Ashwini Puneeth Rajkumar and M Govindu who earlier made Doddmane Hudga starring Puneeth Rajkumar.
+Govindu liked the subject of debutant director Radhakrishna's story and went on to seek the opinion of Puneeth.
+Puneeth expressed intention of jointly producing the film under his banner of PRK Productions.
+Costumes were designed by Upendra Shivu and Yogi G. Raj for (Puneeth Rajkumar).
+Suresh Baganur was the art director.

 Soundtrack

 Release

-The official film trailer was released on 17 February 2020 on the 'PRK Audio' YouTube channel.
+The film's official trailer was released on 17 February 2020 on 'PRK Audio' YouTube channel.

-The film was released on 28 February 2020, and distributed by productions parent company Sri Vajreshwari Combines.
-The satellite rights of the film was taken by Star Suvarna.
-It was then released in the United States on 6 March, after successfully running in India, and on online video platform Amazon Prime on 3 April 2020.
+The film was released on 28 February 2020, and distributed by production's parent company Sri Vajreshwari Combines.
+The satellite rights of the film were bought by Star Suvarna.
+It was released in the United States on 6 March, after successfully running in India, and on online video platform Amazon Prime on 3 April 2020.

+Critical reception

+Vivek M. V. of Deccan Herald rated the film 3.5/5 stars and wrote, "Mayabazar 2016 by debutant Radhakrishna Reddy, is an excellent comedy of desperation.
+Helmed by a stellar cast, the directors weaves in genres like comedy, thriller and drama very well."
+Giving the same rating, The Hans India critic wrote, "The casting of characters is just perfect. the first half is pacy while the post interval scenes drag a little.
+Yet the movie is worth a watch."
+A. Sharadhaa of The New Indian Express wrote, "The thriller, however, works more as a comedy, and the director has made the effort to add humour to a serious subject."

+Sunayana Suresh of The Times of India gave the film 3.5/5 stars and wrote, "The first half is a breezy watch, while the emotional content in the second half does slow the pace a tad bit.
+Though, Mayabazar 2016 is definitely one of the better comedies that has come out in recent times".
+Y. Maheswara Reddy of Bangalore Mirror gave it 3/5 stars and wrote, "The USP of Mayabazar 2016 is the screenplay and the sterling performances of all the artistes.
+It does not have more glamour or frightening or scintillating stunts but it never disappoints the audiences."
+Aravind Shwetha of The News Minute wrote, "The movie banks heavily on comic tonic and the occasional familiar faces.
+It does a thorough job of entertaining the audience."

 Remake

-The film was remade in Tamil as Naanga Romba Busy by Badri and will star Prasanna, Shaam, Ashwin Kakumanu, Yogi Babu, and Shruti Marathe.
+The film was remade same year in Tamil as Naanga Romba Busy (2020).